dexterklui/notes/Computer/Java/lambda-expression.md

 ## Functional Interface

+Interfaces marked by annotation `@FunctionalInterface` can be used as the assignment target for a lambda expression or method reference.

-- Can only declare one abstract method
+A functional interface can only declare one abstract method.

 ```java
 @FunctionalInterface